ashishp166/routePlanning/Readme.md

 PRM(Probabalistic Road Map):
+    Algo:
         -Get start and goal Node
         -Randomly find nodes on the map
-    -check for collision and call new nodes milestone -use kd tree on milestones to find the closest 5 nodes -only keep the paths which don't cause a collision -Find path from start to goal with all possible subpaths
+        -check for collision and call new nodes milestone -use kd tree on milestones to find the closest 5 nodes -only keep the paths which don't cause a collision -Find path from start to goal with all possible subpaths with djikstra

 RRT:
     Cons of RRT: